-To stay competitive in today’s fast paced economy, companies need to deliver innovations that meet business or market needs without spending time on the wrong problem or rework for missed requirements.
+To stay competitive in today’s fast-paced economy, companies need to deliver innovations that meet business or market needs without spending time on the wrong problem or reworking for missed requirements.
 This foundational course provides students, regardless of their title, the essential business analyst skills necessary to identify the best solutions and realize significant value on their projects.
 It supports the IIBA® BABOK industry standards and PMI-PBA® certification and is an excellent class for individuals seeking related certifications.

 At the end of this course students will be able to: